What to do if your gas is disconnected

 Getting disconnected can be extremely stressful and a major disruption in your daily life.

-In order to get your supply reconnected you should contact your retailer immediately to discuss the reason for disconnection and what is required to reconnect your supply.
+To get your supply reconnected you should contact your retailer immediately to discuss the reason for disconnection and what is required to reconnect your supply.

 If you have been disconnected because you have not paid your bill, you will usually have to pay something towards your account or agree to a payment arrangement before the retailer will reconnect you.